siIvernugget/Employer-Changes/README.md

 **University Project | Econometrics Class | December 2025**

 ## Overview
-This repository contains **Case Study 3**, a statistical analysis investigating labor mobility in Austria (1986–1998).
+This repository contains **Case Study 3**, a reproducible, statistical analysis investigating labor mobility in Austria (1986–1998).
 The aim was to model how often workers change employers based on socioeconomic factors like age, gender, and income.

 ## The Analysis
 Written in **LaTeX** with **R** integration, the project covers: